dmitriz/un/README.md

 })
 ```

-So instead of having external dependencies, `un` simply lets you provide those libraries and return the `mount` function, the only function from `un` that you need.
+So instead of having external dependencies in *every file*,
+`un` simply lets you provide those libraries **once** and return the `mount` function, the only function from `un` that you need.
 The role of the `mount` is similar (and inspired by) [`Mithril` `m.mount`](https://mithril.js.org/mount.html) or `React.render` with auto-redrawing facility.
 The key idea is, attaching a live component to an element should be as simple as calling a function and `mount` does exactly that:

 ```js